 Does a Violation Exist?

-If a violation is found, a case will be worked and a notice of violation is issued to the property owner and/or the tenant.
-Typically, a notice of violation gives ten days to abate a violation.
-If no violation is found, then the case is closed.
+If a violation is found a case will be worked and a notice of violation is issued to the property owner and/or the tenant.
+Typically, a notice of violation gives 10 days to abate a violation.
+If no violation is found then the case is closed.

-A re-inspection occurs at the ten-day expiration.
+A re-inspection occurs at the 10-day expiration.
 In most cases, the violation is abated and the case is closed.
-Once the abatement period has expired, the remaining grass and some rubbish cases are abated by the City contractor at the property owner’s expense.
+Once the abatement period has expired the remaining grass and some rubbish cases are abated by the City contractor at the property owner’s expense.
 For other violations, a courtesy extension may be considered.

-If the case is not resolved after extensions have been granted, then the case is filed with the Prosecutor’s office and a court summons is issued to the property owner and/or tenant.
-Once the court has entered a judgment, the case is then closed.
+If the case is not resolved after extensions have been granted, a case is filed with the Prosecutor’s Office and a court summons is issued to the property owner and/or tenant.
+Once the court has entered a judgment the case is then closed.